astro-19/astro-19/README.md

 - 👋 Hi, I’m Pushkar Pandey Frontend developer.
-- 👀 I’m interested in Full Stack Web Developer
+- 👀 I’m interested in Full Stack Web Developer with ML and AI.
 - 🌱 I’m currently learning Nodejs and Database.
 - 💞️ I’m looking to collaborate on React, Shopify Projects.
 - 📫 How to reach me email me @ pushkarpandey154@gmail.com